projectweekend/Pi-Setup/README.md

 ### Features
 -------------------------------------------------------------------------------

-This setup script will help you perform the following tasks:
+This setup script will help you perform the following tasks.
+You will be prompted to confirm each optional item before it begins.

+#### Optional Items

 * wifi setup
 * GPU memory split